 As a soloist, Astrid has performed in recital at such venues as the Amsterdam Concertgebouw, National Gallery of Art, Kennedy Center Terrace Theater, and the Dutch and Finnish Embassys in Washington D. C. Mrs. Walschot-Stapp has performed chamber music in numerous recitals in Europe and North America with such groups as the Orlando String Quartet, Kennedy Center Theater Chamber Players, The Left Bank Concert Society, the Fessenden Ensemble and Skya.
 She recently released a CD "Out of the Silence" with original compositions that she composed herself.
 She also played the composition "Eliana" for the soundtrack of the new 2014 movie "The Harpist".
 Astrid has been active in popularizing pieces by contemporary composers.
 The pieces “Astre”, “Sagitaure”, and the harp concerto "Tanghetto" were written for her by Jean Sevriens.
 Several pieces were written for her daughter Eliana.
 These include "Lullaby for Eliana" and "Adagietto" by J. Sevriens, "Lullabies for Eliana" by Artem Nyzhnyk, and "Eliana" by Meg Robinson.

 Astrid delights in her student’s accomplishments.
 They have been members of the Maryland Classic Youth Orchestra, Greater Baltimore Youth Orchestra, and The American Youth Harp Ensemble.
 They have performed at the White House, The Kennedy Center for the Performing Arts, and Strathmore Hall.
 Some of her students have gone on to pursue careers in music at schools and Festivals such as Tanglewood, Indiana University, The Eastman School of Music, Boston University, Duke, and the Sunderman Conservatory at Gettysbury College.
+Astrid co-founded the MCYO harp ensemble with Olivia Gutoff at Strathmore Hall and directed it from 2001-2009.
 Astrid has also worked with students who have dyslexia and learning disabilities.
-Mrs. Walschot-Stapp taught at the Baltimore School for the Arts and was on the faculty of the Washington Conservatory from 1997 to 2004.
-Astrid co-founded the MCYO harp ensemble with Olivia Gutoff at Strathmore Hall and directed it from 2001-2009.
-Astrid currently conducts the Frederick Harp Ensemble and teaches at the Sunderman Conservatory at Gettysburg College.
+She has held teaching positions at the Baltimore School of the Arts, The Washington Conservatory of Music, and the Sunderman Conservatory of Music.
+Astrid currently conducts the Frederick Harp Ensemble.